-How Do You Cook Steel Cut Oats in an Instant Pot or Pressure Cooker?
+How to Cook Steel Cut Oats in an Instant Pot

 I used Bob’s Red Mill Steel Cut Oats.
 Here is a link to the exact oats used in this recipe.
 It is important that you use regular steel cut oats, and not instant or quick steel cut oats.